MicrosoftLearning/MS-4001-Build-collaborative-apps-for-Microsoft-Teams/Instructions/Labs/2-Exercise-1.md

 You need to perform the following tasks to complete the exercise:

+1. Access and review the project.
-1. Complete the search functionality.
+2. Complete the search functionality.
-1. Add the Graph queries
+3. Add the Graph queries
-1. Provision the message extension.
+4. Provision the message extension.
-1. Configure permissions to access Microsoft Graph.
+5. Configure permissions to access Microsoft Graph.
-1. Run and test the app.
+6. Run and test the app.

 **Estimated completion time:** 25 mins